 Linux - Too many files open

 Fatigue Analysis (NEF) creates DAC files from tables.
 In some cases, the number of DAC files may exceed a system limit.
-Below are instructions for increasing this limit on RHEL 7.3/7.5/7.7 systems:
+Below are instructions for increasing this limit on linux systems:

 Step 1: Look at your limits: